davidterroso/D/documentation.md

 Stores the resulting k-fold split performed using [this file](init/folds_split.py) or [this file](init/mip_split.py).
 In order to organize the files, most of the results from this split have been deleted but can still be seen [here](https://github.com/davidterroso/D/tree/75cb535ff11b4c26af551f263346cad0e74612d5/splits).

 ## [unet_imgs](unet_imgs/)
-Folder that contains all the images produced in the [unet.ipynb](unet.ipynb) code is when it is ran that are relevant to this repository and help its understanding.
+Folder that contains all the images produced in the [unet_random_patches.ipynb](unet_random_patches.ipynb) code is when it is ran that are relevant to this repository and help its understanding.
 It does not include images related to the dataset used.

 ## [wandb](wandb/)
 Folder created when running the training file, by using the Weights and Bias library.
 In this folder, each run is stored with the name referring to the date and time of the run, as well as a code.
 It stores a .wandb file with code of the run that contains the statistics of the run and everything visualized in their website through the link printed in the console.
 It also contains a folder named files where every output of the console is stored, the requirements file, that contains all the imports used in this run, the metadata of the run, stored in .json file, another .json file where the values of each weight is being stored, and a config.yml file that contains information of the run configurations.
 In case images are being saved, in the folder files\media the images will be stored, identified by the number of the image and an hash code.
 There is also the logs folder, that stores two .log files that can be used to debug and understand what is being done during the wandb initialization.